 The Other Side of the World of Prostitution

 She was barely twenty and the only household wager, so she sold herself in the arms of those who fed her family.
-But she grieved every night to the very haunting thought that she will have to fall into fresh arms for daily bread, even to educate her younger siblings or daughter and buy sanitary pads for her mother.
+But she grieved every night to the very haunting thought that she would have to fall into fresh arms for daily bread, even to educate her younger siblings or daughter and buy sanitary pads for her mother.
 She was beaten to death when she tried to escape, and her body lay in the pile of bodies that once tried to escape the hell of earth.
 Her mind screams ‘help’ every second as she is forced into stillness.

 Let’s Put an End to the Trauma!